U.S. Economic Overview

 PCE Inflation

-Compared to the same month last year, the PCE price index for June 2025:T7 rose by 2.6%.
-The Federal Reserve targets a long-term PCE inflation rate of 2%
+Compared to the same month last year, the PCE price index rose by 2.6% in July 2025 (T7).
+The Federal Reserve targets a long-term PCE inflation rate of 2%.

-Personal income rose by 0.3 percent on a monthly basis in June, according to the estimates published on June 31, 2025:T3.
+Personal income rose by 0.4% in July on a monthly basis, according to the estimates published on August 29, 2025 (T3).

 Core PCE Inflation